isubakoa/finpath/README.md

 5. Push the change — the workflow runs automatically on any push to `scrape.js`, so you'll see the result in the Actions tab within a minute or two.

-## Companies not yet wired up

-From the batch of JavaScript-only companies found so far: **Klarna**, **Trade Republic**, and **wefox** still need a confirmed `linkPattern` (Adyen is the only one verified end-to-end).
-Trade Republic in particular doesn't appear to expose a normal job-listing page at all right now — worth rechecking, some companies route job listings through a different path entirely (a separate careers subdomain, a modal that loads jobs via a background request, etc.).

-## Limitations, honestly

-- **A company can break silently.** If a company redesigns its careers page, `linkPattern` can stop matching anything, and that company will just return zero roles rather than an error.
-There's no way around this for any approach that depends on a specific site's markup — it's the same trade-off `check.php`'s own `html` adapter makes.
-Worth spot-checking the Actions tab occasionally, or re-running `--debug` on a company if it's gone quiet for a while.
-- **No posted-date, generally.** Most career-page listings don't show a posting date without opening each individual job, which would multiply the number of page loads substantially.
-Roles from this pipeline will usually have `postedDate: null`, meaning they won't appear in the Today tab — same behavior as the `html`-scraped companies in `check.php`.
-- **Freshness is "every few hours," not instant.** If that's not close enough and you'd rather have this check live on every page load instead, see `cf-browser-worker/` — same output, different timing, different trade-offs (a free Cloudflare account and a daily rendering-time cap, instead of a GitHub account and a few hours of latency).